These are the instructions for upgrading Pootle from an older version to the current release.

 activated a virtual environment named

-You should now upgrade Pip to the latest version:
+You should now upgrade pip and setuptools to the latest version:

 If you are upgrading from a version older than 2.6 you will need to first upgrade to the latest 2.6.x version and then you will be able to upgrade to the latest version.

 (env) $ pip install --upgrade "Pootle>=2.6,<2.7" (env) $ pootle setup